Want your children to memorize Scripture? Check out these strategies for memorizing, along with 35 power-packed memory verses for kids!

 Songs are powerful because of their rhythm.
 Even if you don’t know a song, you can create a rhythm by snapping.
 Simply snap on each word.
 The verse will naturally fall into a rhythm.

 Tips for Memory Verses With Kids

 - Focus on QUALITY over quantity.
-It doesn’t matter if your child can say 1000 verses, if they don’t know what they mean and won’t remember them in a few weeks, we’ve missed the whole point.
+It doesn’t matter if your child can say 1000 verses—if they don’t know what the verses mean and won’t remember them in a few weeks, we’ve missed the whole point.